practicalli/spacemacs/introduction.md

 ![Clojure-cider-spacemacs-logo](images/practicalli-spacemacs-book-banner.png)

-A practical guide to Clojure development with Spacemacs, a community driven Emacs configuration that makes it easy to use all the power of Emacs and Vim.
+A practical guide to Spacemacs, a community driven Emacs configuration that makes it easy to use all the power of Emacs and Vim.
+The guide contains specific sections on Clojure development, although the majority of the content is applicable to any language.

 {% youtube %}
 https://youtu.be/rZNYLGw1qFk